Higher Education Administration Course Descriptions

 Course descriptions for all HEA courses appear below.
 To see what is being offered in the upcoming term, view our course schedule.

-CEK 501: Survey of Higher Education Administration
+CEK 501: Foundations of Higher Education Administration

 This course introduces students to the primary areas of responsibility for higher education.
 Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, mission/access/retention.
 CEK 501 is an advisory prerequisite for all other core classes and track electives.